tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

 py5 has [three modes](http://py5.ixora.io/tutorials/py5-modes/) -- *Module*, *Class*, and *Imported* mode.
 I cover two of those here: Module and Imported.

-To run files in Thonny, you can use the **Ctrl-R**, or **F5**, or the run icon (green play button above the code editor).
+To run files in Thonny, you can use the **Ctrl-R**, or **F5**, or click the run icon (green play button above the code editor).
 If you want to test this out quickly, try a `print('Hello, World!')`.
-If you haven't saved your new file when you run it, Thonny will prompt you to name and save it somewhere.
+If you haven't saved your new file when you run, Thonny will prompt you to name and save it somewhere.

 ### Py5 Module Mode